Installation#

 The preferred method for installing this package is to use a binary release distributed with a package manager.
 If your preferred package manager is not available, you can also download the source code and build it yourself.

-This project is packaged for the conda package manager and available on the conda-forge channel.
-To install the conda package manager we recommend the miniforge installer.
+This project is packaged for the mamba package manager and available on the conda-forge channel.
+To install the mamba package manager we recommend the miniforge installer.
 If the conda-forge channel is not yet enabled, add it to your channels with

 Once the conda-forge channel has been enabled, this project can be installed with: